Credit Risk Ratings

 Netting and Collateral Arrangements for Derivatives

-In order to reduce the credit risk resulting from OTC derivative transactions, where OTC clearing is not available, we regularly seek the execution of standard master agreements (such as master agreements for derivatives published by the International Swaps and Derivatives Association, Inc. (ISDA) or the German Master Agreement for Financial Derivative Transactions) with our clients.
-A master agreement allows the netting of rights and obligations arising under derivative transactions that have been entered into under such master agreement upon the counterparty’s default, resulting in a single net claim owed by or to the counterparty (“close-out netting”).
-For parts of the derivatives business (e.g., foreign exchange transactions) we also enter into master agreements under which we set off amounts payable on the same day in the same currency and in respect to transactions covered by such master agreements (“payment netting”), reducing our settlement risk.
+In order to reduce the credit risk resulting from OTC derivative transactions, where central counterparty (CCP) clearing is not available, we regularly seek the execution of standard master agreements (such as master agreements for derivatives published by the International Swaps and Derivatives Association, Inc. (ISDA) or the German Master Agreement for Financial Derivative Transactions) with our clients.
+A master agreement allows the netting of rights and obligations arising under derivative transactions that have been entered into under such a master agreement upon the counterparty’s default, resulting in a single net claim owed by or to the counterparty (“close-out netting”).
+For parts of the derivatives business (i.e., foreign exchange transactions) we also enter into master agreements under which we set off amounts payable on the same day in the same currency and in respect to transactions covered by such master agreements (“payment netting”), reducing our settlement risk.
 In our risk measurement and risk assessment processes we apply netting only to the extent we have satisfied ourselves of the legal validity and enforceability of the master agreement in all relevant jurisdictions.

 Also, we enter into credit support annexes (“CSA”) to master agreements in order to further reduce our derivatives-related credit risk.
 These annexes generally provide risk mitigation through periodic, usually daily, margining of the covered exposure.
-The CSAs also provide for the right to terminate the related derivative transactions upon the counterparty’s failure to honor a margin call.
+The CSAs also provide for the right to terminate the related derivative transactions upon the counterparty’s failure to honour a margin call.
 As with netting, when we believe the annex is enforceable, we reflect this in our exposure measurement.